armijnhemel/devicecode/doc/tui.md

 by operating system.
 If release year is the most important, then it could be sorted by year, and so on.

-Currently there are three views:
+Currently there are two types views:

+1. tree view
+2. table view

+The tree view has two members:

 1. brand view: a tree with devices sorted by brand
 2. ODM view: a tree with devices sorted by ODM and then brand

-3. table view: a table with a count for brand/ODM combinations
+The table view currently has several views:

+1. brand/ODM: brand/ODM combinations
+2. brand/CPU vendor: brand/CPU vendor combinations
+3. ODM/CPU vendor: ODM/CPU vendor combinations
+4. ODM/connector: ODM/connector combinations (serial/JTAG)
+5. CPU vendor/connector: CPU vendor/connector combinations (serial/JTAG)

+Whenever a device in the tree is clicked, then various results will be shown in the data areas on the right side of the screen.

 ## Filtering

-The trees with devices can be searched using a special filtering language.
+The trees with devices can be searched using a special filtering language (tables can currently not be filtered).

 The result after filtering will be a tree containing just some of the entries.

 For filtering a special purpose filtering language is used, which can